google/WebFundamentals/src/_langs/en/tools/setup/device-testing/local-server.markdown

 OS X and Ubuntu users can always run `ifconfig` from a command prompt; Windows users can run `ipconfig` from the command prompt.

+python -m SimpleHTTPServe

-### What to Do When Development Site and Device Are on Different Networks
+## What to Do When Development Site and Device Are on Different Networks

 It's often easier and more flexible to test your site using Chromes Port Forwarding feature.
 This shares localhost sites from your computer, to your phone over